danielang2020/ats/README.md

 - If use retry, should issue retry in source, not middle service.
 - wanfa(future/spot/margin) is about money management, trade mode is about logic of trade.
 - between two busy servie should have a high available middleware, don't let one service to push another one directly.
+- order/deal use rds to store, position use dynamodb to store.